sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 expect(test).not.toThrowError()
 -->

-Here, we’re disabling the linter complaining about missing error handling.
-It’s, however, unclear why the error handling is missing.
+Here, we disable the linter, which complains about missing error handling.
+However, it’s unclear why the error handling is missing.

 We can make the code clearer by adding a comment: